-Crimson & Clover Farm is GFN’s “anchor” CSA farm, enjoying a 99-year lease on 40 acres of GFN’s land to grow sustainably-grown veggies, fruits and livestock, and the right to pass on this farmland lease to their next of kin.
+Crimson & Clover Farm is Grow Food Northampton’s “anchor” CSA farm since 2011, enjoying a 99-year lease on 40 acres of GFN’s land (and shorter-term leases on additional land) to produce sustainably-grown vegetables, fruits and livestock, and the right to pass on this farmland lease to their next of kin.

 If you haven’t had the opportunity to experience Crimson & Clover’s CSA this season, get on the waiting list for next year’s shares.
 All their vegetables and fruit are grown without the use of synthetic pesticides or fertilizers!
 Fresh, local, delicious!